 Brain Bags are early literacy gift bags given to each of the 5,000 women who give birth in Escambia County’s birthing hospitals.
 The Bags include: a storybook, “P is For Pelican, the ABCs of Pensacola,” which uses landmarks in our community to build letter awareness and encourage family reading; Baby Steps, a baby book that can be personalized to help parents track early brain development milestones in the first three years of life; a toy; and community resource information and partners to help support parents.
 It includes library locations, screen time guidelines, healthy lifestyle advice for first year of life, and more.

-The project was launched with a grant from IMPACT 100 Pensacola Bay Area in late 2016.
-A total of 7,000 Brain Bags have been developed for the project’s first year.
+The project was launched with a grant from IMPACT 100 Pensacola Bay Area in spring 2017.
+It continues through the generous support of our sponsors and donors.
+More than 12,500 have been given out at Baptist, Sacred Heart and West Florida hospitals since the project’s first year.

 The Brain Bags are stored, assembled and delivered by Arc Gateway’s Pollack Industries, which offers life- and work-skills training for adults with developmental disabilities.